Drink it In:

 Salt Lake’s Gay Bar Scene Is Growing, Thriving, and Never Looking Back

 In a state known for its religious zeal, Salt Lake City serves as a bastion of progressiveness, playfulness, and pride.
-In fact, the city’s been listed by Advocate magazine as one of the Ten Queerest Cities in America (gayer than L.A.—take that, Southern Cali!) … The city holds one of the biggest and best-attended Pride parades and festivals around, with Pride Week festivities attracting tens of thousands of participants who light up the downtown scene in full rainbow-hued regalia.
-Of course, it doesn’t have to be parade week to celebrate pride and inclusivity.
+In fact, the city’s been listed by Advocate magazine as one of the Ten Queerest Cities in America.
+The city holds one of the biggest and best-attended Pride parades and festivals around, with Pride Week festivities attracting tens of thousands of participants who light up the downtown scene in full rainbow-hued regalia.
 (There’s even a Utah Gay Ski Week—real thing, utahgayskiweek.com, see you there.)

-The city’s lesbian mayor, Jackie Biskupski, leads a city council with three out of seven members who are gay.
-This means the LGBTQ community has an unprecedented voice in city government.
-And since everyone has a voice, it’s pretty easy for everyone of every orientation to jump in on the incredible fun that is Salt Lake on a hot city night.
-(And yes, the regular rotation of drag shows keep the city sizzling all through the winter.)
+Of course, it doesn’t have to be a parade to celebrate pride and inclusivity.
+It’s pretty easy for everyone of every orientation to jump in on the incredible fun that is Salt Lake on a hot city night and the regular rotation of drag shows keep the city sizzling all through the winter.

 Check out a few of our favorite “officially” gay bars and gay-friendly bars—keeping in mind that, in this town, it needn’t be a “gay bar” for everyone to fit right in.